The world's fastest electric motorcycle

 As soon as you have a 3D printer, you want a larger one!
 We realized that 3D printing would allows us to print complex curved airfoils for the KillaJoule, such as the cowling for the sidecar.

-With large-scale 3D printers costing tens of thousands of dollars, we realized that the only way we could afford one was to build one ourselves.
+With large-scale 3D printers costing tens of thousands of dollars at the time, we realized that the only way we could afford one was to build one ourselves.
 The Lulzbot open source design was a perfect starting point.
 A winter later, the large scale derivative of the Lulzbot was complete with a print volume of 750 by 750 by 800 mm.
 Bill named it "3DD", pronounced "three double-dee".
-Eva loves to make people a bit uncomfortable by cupping her hands in front of her and proclaim with a laugh "It wasn't named after me". :-D
+Eva loves to make people a bit uncomfortable by cupping her hands in front of her chest and proclaim with a laugh "It wasn't named after me". :-D

 A sidecar cowling for the KillaJoule was one of our first large prints.
 It took 6 days...